nsahloum/tempapirails/README.md

 **Note:**
 - You can get the id of a location by listing one specific location (see above)
+- The user must specify the three parameter even if it's not changed

 ### 4. Delete location: